AhmetCanArslan/ShizuWall/README.md

 - Firewall rules are automatically cleared on device reboot (Android security limitation)
 - The app detects reboots using boot-relative timestamps and automatically clears stale state
-- Only user-installed apps (non-system) are shown in the list
+- By default only user-installed apps are shown.
+Use the overflow menu (three dots, top-right) to "Show system apps" if you need to include system apps for selection.
 - If anything goes wrong, rebooting the phone will revert every change made by ShizuWall.